Guydada/GaugereaderProject/README.md

 - Adding layers until convergence is rather fast
 - Calculating the layers inputs and outputs for the chosen image size

-I came across the following equations:

 > $\frac{\left\lceil N-f+1\ \right\rceil}{s}$

-$N stands for the input number of dimensions (number of pixels in input image for first layer) and f is the filter size. s is the stride length.
-In order to calculate the next layer I simply used the equation above replacing N with the previous layer's output size and f with the filter size. for each layer I also had to calculate the activation size, which is simply:
+$N$ stands for the input number of dimensions (number of pixels in input image for first layer) and f is the filter size. s is the stride length.
+In order to calculate the next layer I simply used the equation above replacing N with the previous layer's output size and f with the filter size. for each layer I also had to calculate the activation size, which is simply multiplication of the previous layer's output size and the filter size.

-> $N\bulletN\bulletf$

-Where $N is again the input size and $f is the filter size for each layer.
+Where $N$ is again the input size and $f is the filter size for each layer.

 All of the above can be found in the ![Excel](docs/layers_design.xlsx) file.